Skip to main content

 Year by year we would take a few more tree down and plant them on the grassy bank below the car park, then we planted along the bank, where there is now a collection of lovely trees.
 Cedars, bottlebrushes, banksias, camelias, griselinias, pseudopanaxes, nut trees, and a whole row of pittosporums.

 One of our members wanted to recreate the huge expanses of bluebells that can be seen in English woodlands.
+Putting them into Cambridge gardens is too easy.
 Ann's Patch is the nearest thing we have to an English woodland, so we planted bluebells here to see if they would thrive.
 The first batch went in in the winter of 2015, and are doing well, despite being heavily trampled on at one stage.
-Another batch went in in 2016, and is also doing well so far.
+Another batch went in in 2017 and is also doing well so far.
 Other batches have been planted since.

-The teenagers have grown, and have become more daring with their tracks.
+The teenagers have grown and have become more daring with their tracks.
 The steepness of some of the tracks is almost vertical, and 3 or 4 metres high.
+They're impressive.

 This product has been added to your cart